13um45/pixel_dreamer/README.md

 ### ImageDreamer

-To use pixel dreamer you must first create a new `PixelDreamer::ImageDreamer` class to do this you must pass in the uri of the image you will be pixel sorting:
+To use pixel dreamer you must first create a new `PixelDreamer::ImageDreamer` instance to do this you must pass in the uri of the image you will be pixel sorting:
  ```ruby
  image = PixelDreamer::ImageDreamer.new('/uri/image.png')